amnessa/cagopa_tiago_gazebo/readme.md

-Main ros2 folder is father of cagopa_tiago_gazebo so we build all required packages like ur_config, cagopa_tiago_gazebo and others
+Main ros2 folder is tiago_isaac_sim so we build all required packages like ur_config, cagopa_tiago_gazebo and others

 source /opt/ros/humble/setup.bash && colcon build
 to build